-Importing a vehicle from the UK: scam or bargain?
+Importing a vehicle from the UK: THE complete guide

 God save the King.
 Haute cuisine, good weather and the metric system: three things that don't define the UK.
 When it comes to cars, however, we have every reason to envy the British.
 Between attractive prices and atypical vehicles, the British market is full of bargains.
 But when it comes to importing, how do you go about it?
 Scam or real bargain?
 Benzin tells you all.